Q: How do I know how much I can afford?

 Q: What is the difference between a fixed-rate loan and an adjustable-rate loan?

 A: With a fixed-rate mortgage, the interest rate stays the same during the life of the loan.
 With an adjustable-rate mortgage (ARM), the interest changes periodically, typically in relation to an index.
 While the monthly payments that you make with a fixed-rate mortgage are relatively stable, payments on an ARM loan will likely change.
-There are advantages and disadvantages to each type of mortgage, and the best way to select a loan product is by talking to us.
+There are advantages and disadvantages to each type of mortgage, and the most effective way to select a loan product is by talking to us.

 Q: How is an index and margin used in an ARM?

 A: An index is an economic indicator that lenders use to set the interest rate for an ARM.
 Generally the interest rate that you pay is a combination of the index rate and a pre-specified margin.
 Three commonly used indices are the One-Year Treasury Bill, the Cost of Funds of the 11th District Federal Home Loan Bank (COFI), and the London InterBank Offering Rate (LIBOR).

 Q: How do I know which type of mortgage is a good fit for me?